Category: Uncategorized

 Unity Care NW has Switched to a New Patient Portal as of February 11th

-We’re excited to announce that Unity Care NW has transitioned to MyChart—a new and improved system to keep your health information secure and accessible 24/7.
+We’re excited to announce that Unity Care NW’s patient portal has changed to MyChart—a new and improved system to keep your health information secure and accessible 24/7.

 What Is MyChart?